AdobeDocs/analytics-platform.en/help/stitching/validate.md

 ## Device-centric or Person-centric reporting

-When you create a Connection, you have to define what field or identity is used for the Person ID.
+When you create a connection, you have to define what field or identity is used for the Person ID.
 For instance, on a web dataset, if you choose a device id as the Person ID, then you create device centric reports and lose the ability to join this data with other offline channels.
 If you select a cross-channel field or identity, for example email, you lose out on any unauthenticated events.
 To understand this impact, you need to figure out how much of the traffic is unauthenticated and how much of the traffic is authenticated.

 1. Create a calculated metric **[!UICONTROL Unauthenticated events over total]**.
 Define the rule in the rule builder like below:
    ![Unauthenticated events over total](assets/calcmetric-unauthenticatedeventsovertotal.png)